 Do not simply tell prospects you wish to see them, and then wait for them to invite you over.
 It just isn’t going to happen and you may quickly become disappointed.
 Always assume the appointment will be made.
 Request to stop by and visit prospects, offer them a choice of two different times, thank them, and get off the phone!
 Be sure you ask for an hour of their time.

 If you are doing a presentation to sell the product(s), consider the following when setting an appointment: set a time you and your prospect agree upon, insist on a time when a husband and wife can both be involved in your presentation; make sure the time you set will give you at least one hour without interruption.

-Where is the best place for the presentation? (in order of preference):
+Where is the best place for the presentation?
+(In order of preference):

 For Retail Clients Only:

-For Clients and Potential Distributors:
+For Clients and Potential UnFranchise Owners:

 Whenever possible you should control where the meeting will take place.

 There are those who think they can . . . there are those who think they can’t . . . they are both right!